 Tours of the Northern Lights in Alaska are plentiful and affordable.
 So you should not have any trouble finding a guide or tour company to assist you in viewing the Northern Lights during your Alaskan stay.

 The most challenging part of seeing this wonderful natural light show is adapting to the cold and lack of distinct day and night.
 Many visitors also report difficulty adapting to the time changes and jet lags upon arrival.
+Be sure to take along a backpack with some energy drinks and snacks to help you with this.
+The kids can also have their own smaller/ mini backpacks for their energy snacks too.

 Whether you decide to view the Northern Lights in Anchorage or Fairbanks, make sure you capture this amazing phenomenon on paper or canvas, as it is the perfect nature inspirational piece.